Asylos is a pan-European network of volunteers

 - ensure that the asylum procedure is evidence-based and unbiased

-We believe that decisions on individual claims should be fair and based on proper evidence instead of pre-conceived notions.
+We believe that decisions on individual claims should be fair and based on proper evidence instead of preconceptions.
 Country-of-origin information reports produced by public administrations should meet the highest standards of our legal system and be driven by respect for human rights.
 Information compiled by public authorities should be accessible to the public.
 Asylum courts should rule based on the best available evidence and data.
 Officials with decision-making power regarding asylum claims should have received sufficient training to be able to make evidence-based decisions.
 They need to be aware of the latest developments in the countries of origin of the asylum seekers.

 How we work